Skip to Content

 Spray an insecticidal soap on the underside of leaves and repeat the spraying if necessary.

 Do not spray the plant in scorching weather.
-Horticulture oils are proven to be effective against all stages of this pest infection.
+Horticulture oils are effective against all stages of this pest infection.

-Aphids: They are the most common pests for both indoor and outdoor plants.
+Aphids: are the most common pests for indoor and outdoor plants.
 Aphids are small yellow, red, or black colored sucking insects that feed on the sap of the plant.

 Pinch and prune infected parts of the plant.
 You can get rid of aphids using natural and organic control methods.

-Read our aphid article for even more tips and tricks to identify and get rid of aphids.
+Read our aphid article for more tips and tricks to identify and eliminate aphids.

 Scale insects: These insects attach themselves to the branches, leaves even fruits of the host plants.
 The most common host is ornamental shrubs, houseplants, backyard trees, or greenhouse plants.